How to use wine & coffee to improve your presentations.

 Let’s start with wine.

-You know those moments when you just have a mental block?
-You’ve got a presentation to write.
-A deadline.
-A blank slide.
+You know those moments when you have a mental block?
+You’ve got a presentation to write, a deadline and a blank slide.
 And absolutely nothing is coming to you.

-Turns out, a little bit of wine might be your unexpected ally.
+Turns out, a little bit of wine could be an unexpected friend.

 A study published in Consciousness and Cognition found that a small amount of alcohol can improve creative problem-solving.
 That’s right.
 A glass of red could be the key to cracking your presentation’s killer opening or framing your idea with more originality.
 The link at the bottom of this blog is the evidence.